-With the Mustang living and breathing better than ever, there is always a need for that deep, throaty and aggressive exhaust note that you just can’t get out of factory exhaust systems.
-That’s where your friends at CJ’s step in with a huge inventory of various axle-back, cat-back and side-exit exhaust systems from well-known brands such as Ford Performance, Magnaflow, Borla, MBRP, Flowmaster, Corsa, Cervinis, Roush and much more!
+With the Mustang living and breathing better than ever, there is always a need for that deep, throaty, and aggressive exhaust note that you just can’t get out of factory exhaust systems.
+That’s where your friends at CJ’s step in with a huge inventory of various axle-back, cat-back, and side-exit exhaust systems from well-known brands such as Ford Performance, Magnaflow, AWE, Borla, MBRP, Flowmaster, Corsa Performance, Cervini's, Roush Performance, and many more!

 You essentially have a few main options when it comes to picking up exhaust for your 2011-2014 Mustang GT.
 Beginning at the headers, you can pick up a set of long tubes or shorties.
 After that, you can pick up a cat-back which will ultimately replace the factory resonators installed in your over-axle pipes and connect directly to your factory head pipes.
 If you’re on more of a budget, then an axle-back could do the trick.
 Less performance oriented, axle-backs utilize the factory exhaust system all the way up to the muffler.
 You would just replace the mufflers to a different, more straight-through design for a more aggressive exhaust note.